-Newquay Junior Academy Curriculum and Values
+Newquay Junior Academy Curriculum – Intent

 At Newquay Junior Academy we work together to develop the enquiring minds of happy, well-motivated and creative individuals who can confidently reach their own potential.
-The curriculum is the vehicle by which the school achieves its core objective of educating children in the skills, knowledge and understanding that they need in order to lead fulfilling lives.
+The curriculum is the vehicle by which the academy achieves its core objective of educating children in the skills, knowledge and understanding that they need in order to lead fulfilling lives.
 Our curriculum is underpinned by four key values.

-We value the importance of each person in our community.
+- Our community – We value the importance of each person in our community.
 We organise our curriculum so that we promote co-operation and understanding between all members of our community.

-We value our environment, and we aim, through our curriculum, to teach respect for our world, and how we should care for it for future generations, as well as our own.
+- The environment – We value our environment, and we aim, through our curriculum, to teach respect for our world, and how we should care for it for future generations, as well as our own.

 The curricular aims of Newquay Junior Academy are: